Why is this survey taking place?

 Who should I contact if I don't want to take part?

 Taking part is completely voluntary, but we hope you will take part as this will give us the best possible picture of sport and leisure participation in England.
-If you do not wish to take part and/or would like to be opted out of further communications about the Active Lives Survey, you need do nothing more, although you may still receive up to three reminders from us, which you may also ignore.
+If you do not wish to take part, you do not need to do anything, although you may still receive up to three reminders from us.
+If you would like to avoid receiving further reminders about the Active Lives Survey, you can opt out of this survey by either:

 Do you contact people in any other way to take part in the survey?